Microsoft Xbox at E3 2018: New Xbox coming, Halo Infinite, Gears 5, Fallout 76 and more

 Microsoft's got a new Halo for you.

-The new Halo was the the tip of an iceberg of announcements around 50 games and 20 exclusives designed to show the gaming world its Xbox is the gaming device to buy, even if it's not the most popular.
+The new Halo was just the tip of the spear.
+The day also brought announcements on some 50 games and 20 exclusives designed to show the world the Xbox is the gaming device to buy, even if it's not the most popular.

 To emphasize that, the company wowed attendees at the Microsoft Theater in downtown Los Angeles with a series of announcements about plans for its most popular franchises, including the Gears of War space shooting epic and its hit Cuphead and Ori adventures games.

-And if that's not enough, Microsoft also pre-announced its next Xbox console, which it said teams were "deep into architecting" the next device, though it didn't give a timetable for such an effort.
-The company also said it's building a new streaming service, designed to allow gamers to play on an Xbox, PC or phone.
+And if that's not enough, Microsoft also dropped hints about its next Xbox console, saying teams are "deep into architecting" the next device, though it didn't give a timetable for a release (Thurott.com cites a source saying the new device, codenamed "Scarlett," will land in 2020.
+Microsoft declined to comment.)
+The company also said it's building a new streaming service designed to allow gamers to play on an Xbox, PC or phone.

 "The world of gaming is on a historic growth path," Spencer said.
 "In this significant moment, we are constantly challenging ourselves to where we can take gaming next."

-The message throughout that Microsoft wanted to tell fans was that it hears them.
-The company has been criticized for its lack of new compelling exclusive new games, something Nintendo and Sony have been successful with over the past few years.
-The top recently released games list on CNET sister game-review aggregating site Metacritic, for example, include Sony's recently released God of War epic and Nintendo's recent update for Donkey Kong.
-While Microsoft does have some popular exclusive games of its own, like Halo and Gears of War, the criticism has grown louder.
+The message throughout all of it: Microsoft wants fans to know it hears them.
+The company has been criticized for its lack of compelling and exclusive new games, something Nintendo and Sony have been successful at over the past few years.
+The top recently released games list on CNET game-review aggregating sister site Metacritic, for example, include Sony's God of War epic and Nintendo's update for Donkey Kong.
+While Microsoft does have some popular exclusive games of its own, such as Halo and Gears of War, the criticism has grown louder.

-The press conference was also the first time fans were told details about the highly anticipated new Fallout 76 post-apocalyptic adventure game from Bethesda Software.
-The new game, whose release date will likely be announced Sunday evening at Bethesda's own press conference, is set shortly after a nuclear war that wipes out much of civilization around the world.
+"Listening to the fans about how important exclusive games is is really important to us," said Mike Ybarra, corporate vice president of Xbox and Windows Platform at Microsoft, in an interview after the presentation.
+He added that by showing 50 games on stage during the Xbox press conference, the company was all about its commitment to giving gamers a wide selection of popular titles to play.

-Excited gamers will likely learn more about that game during Bethesda's upcoming press conference Sunday evening.
+That includes exclusive games made by Microsoft.
+"We always tell our teams to focus on the gamer," he added.
+"If fans ask us for exclusives and first-party titles, that's where we're going to focus."

 The E3 press conference schedule